medcomdk/MedCom-FHIR-Communication/docs/index.md

 This convention is in compliance with HL7 FHIR use of the terms.

-<a href="http://www.hl7.org/fhir/conformance-rules.html#conflang" target="_blank">Click here to go to HL7 FHIR's conformance rules - conformance language (opens up in a new tab)</a>
+<a href="http://www.hl7.org/fhir/conformance-rules.html#conflang" target="_blank">Click here to go to HL7 FHIR's conformance rules - conformance language</a>.

 ## 1 Introduction to Governance for MedCom FHIR Messaging